Counseling Services Staff

-Natanya is a Resident in Counseling (L# 0704013230) in the Commonwealth of Virginia.
+Natanya is a Licensed Professional Counselor in the Commonwealth of Virginia.
 She uses an integrative approach to tailor treatment to the unique needs of each client, drawing from modalities such as Cognitive Behavioral, Psychodynamic, Narrative, and Expressive Arts therapeutic approaches.
 Natanya enjoys working with young adults from diverse backgrounds who are in phases of transition.
 Her areas of focus include anxiety, depression, identity development, body image, self-esteem, interpersonal difficulties, and general stressors of daily life.
 Natanya believes that everyone can benefit from counseling and is passionate about de-stigmatizing mental health.
 Additionally, she enjoys drawing, reading, practicing yoga, and spending time with friends and family.

 Credentials: M.A. in Clinical Mental Health Counseling from The George Washington University in Washington, D.C., and B.S. in Psychology from Union College in Schenectady, NY.

 Ahren Grebner, MA, LPC

-Ahren is a Resident in Counseling (L# 0704013249), working towards licensure in Virginia.
+Ahren is a Licensed Professional Counselor in Virginia.
 He uses a variety of modalities to help students understand themselves, their stresses, and healthy ways to address problems.
 In his 8 years as a mental health therapist he has learned to incorporate skill building with a psychodynamic approach to help his clients address a variety of concerns ranging from anxiety, depression, social problems, wrestling with identity, stress management, autism, and ADHD.
 Ahren has worked in a wide range of settings from in-patient, residential, community, college, and private practice.
 At the moment he splits his time between Marymount Student Counseling Services and a private practice in Arlington.